prakash1998/react-dashboard/README.md

 	want to create your own custom dashboard

 ### Unit Methodology
+- For shake of simplicity and responsiveness, i have used custom unit instead of pixel
+- In code, there is constant named MULTIPLIER, which is used to derive partition of dashboard. ex.
+MULTIPLIER = 10 means, dashboard board have 100 columns in large view, and it will decrease to 90,80,70,60 as screen size decreases.
+- you can check value of MULTIPLIER in code, for now it is fixed.
+- you need to give all properties to widgets using this unit method. ex. if you want to set minimum width of widget to feel 50% dashboard then you need to pass 50 as minWidth.
+- It is like passing percentage value with respect to dashboard. dashboard will manage its propertiy changes as per screens size changes.
+- Height of the compnent is also relative to the width, so you need to use same units for that.

 ## How to create Widgets
 -	It's as simple as fitting little legos on one giant lego(dashboard)